 In that regard, the handoff plan should be implemented with great deference to the incoming executive.
 The organization and the role are their responsibility now.

 Is it time to start planning your handoff?
-Download a copy of my free handoff planning checklist.
+Download a copy of our free handoff planning checklist.
 Better yet, get a copy of The Nonprofit CEO Succession Roadmap: Your Guide for the Journey to Life’s Next Chapter.
 It includes a set of six checklists that cover all aspects of onboarding the new executive, including what the board should do.
-Available now from Amazon.
+Available from Amazon.